tian-jiayi/me/content/authors/admin/_index.md

 ## About Me

 Hey, you found me!
 I am currently a Sociology PhD researcher at the University of Edinburgh.
 I am also serving as the PhD Rep at the BSA Sociology of the Arts Study Group.
 Before starting my PhD, I received an MPhil in Middle and East Asian Studies (Chinese Studies) at the University of Cambridge (Girton Collge), a LLB in Sociology and a BA in Theory and History of Art at Peking University.
 My current project explores the culture of creativity among self-taught artists in post-socialist China.
-Please feel free to drop me a message and say hi ;)
+Please feel free to drop me a message and say hi!